[As Amended April 11, 2019]

 Section 2: Regular Meetings

-The Local will hold Regular Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Executive Committee.
+The Local will hold Regular Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Coordinating Committee.
 The Regular Meetings will set Local policy and work priorities, and may include political education sessions.

 Section 3: Emergency Meeting